MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to serve the snap.
-If `true`, the snap will be served by the development server, when running `mm-snap watch`.
+Whether to serve the Snap.
+If `true`, the Snap will be served by the development server, when running `mm-snap watch`.

 ##### `cliOptions.suppressWarnings`